 Stacie achieved a first class BA Hons Degree in dance from the University of Chester in 2011 and went on to gain an MFA in Choreography from the University of Roehampton in 2013.
 She then completed an internship in the Roehampton Dance Department creating a digital platform for dialogue between artists, students and audiences whilst also developing a digital portfolio of design work and film material for artists and arts venues across London.
 Stacie has also led practical workshops and seminars on ‘digital film for research’ and taught on the Dance Anthropology MA programme and the Screendance BA3 module at the University of Roehampton.

-In January 2018 Stacie began my PhD journey.
-My PhD study is focused on evaluating the role of digital creativity in pre-HE performing arts education and examining the national shortfall in digital performance capabilities of students entering HE courses and industry.
+In January 2018 Stacie began her PhD journey.
+Her PhD study is focused on evaluating the role of digital creativity in pre-HE performing arts education and examining the national shortfall in digital performance capabilities of students entering HE courses and industry.

 Through practice based research methods and collaborating with key stakeholders, including professional companies, universities and key education providers this PhD aims to define and theorise a pedagogic framework for using technology within FE performing arts subjects, working within the existing syllabus and harnessing the skills already present in students.